"The Whack-a-mole Problem: Game-changing Organizations for Game-changing Solutions"

 Co-sponsor: UC Institute on Global Conflict and Cooperation

 Leon Fuerth’s career in government spanned thirty years, including positions in the State Department, House and Senate staff, and the White House.
 His most recent government service was as Vice President Gore’s National Security Adviser for the eight years of the Clinton administration, where he served on the Principals’ Committee of the National Security Council and the National Economic Council, alongside the Secretary of State, the Secretary of Defense, and the President’s own National Security Advisor.
 Fuerth is the Founder and Director of the Project on Forward Engagement.
 Read full bio.

 Closest parking will be at the Pangea Parking Structure.
 Closest parking will be at the Pangea Parking Structure.
 Please make sure to purchase a permit at the pay station located on the top level ($1/45 min.).
 Pedestrian signage will be available from the parking structure to venue.

 Center on Global Transformation

-The Center on Emerging and Pacific Economies (EmPac) is now the Center on Global Transformation (CGT).
+The UC San Diego School of Global Policy and Strategy's Center on Emerging and Pacific Economies (EmPac) is now the Center on Global Transformation (CGT).
 Technological transformations open new opportunities and disrupt old patterns.
 Founded in 2006, CGT will provide a new framework for vanguard exploration of topics critical to analyzing and shaping the forces of economic change in a deeply inter-connected, thoroughly dynamic world.
 CGT and its Pacific Leadership Fellows Program focus on academic inquiry and policy analysis of international issues.